06.21.2018

 Pros and Cons of Organic and Traditional Mattresses

-Typically, the reason why many people choose an organic mattress over a traditional mattress is to ensure that they are sleeping on a chemical-free bed.
+Many people choose an organic mattress over a traditional mattress is to ensure that they are sleeping on a chemical-free bed.
 Organic mattresses are usually naturally hypoallergenic, making them ideal for people who suffer from allergies.
 Additionally, the materials used in organic mattresses are usually sustainably farmed and manufactured, which is an environmental factor important to many people.

 Many organic mattresses are also naturally fire resistant, although some organic mattresses do contain the same flame retardants as traditional mattresses.
 Some people are allergic to the components of traditional beds and can be irritated by glues or other materials in them.
+However, traditional mattresses shouldn’t be discarded.
+They have a variety of support and comfort levels that might be preferable to your specific sleep needs.

 Both organic and traditional mattresses are competitively priced, meaning it is possible to purchase an organic mattress that is less expensive than a traditional one.
-Gardner Mattress carries organic and traditional beds at a variety of competitive price points; there is definitely something for every budget to meet a shopper’s specific sleep needs.
+Gardner Mattress carries organic and traditional beds at a variety of competitive price points.
+There is definitely something for every budget to meet a shopper’s specific sleep needs.